A Traditional Neighborhood Development

 The Sustainable Development Program establishes a comprehensive program designed to create a healthy, livable and sustainable community with enhanced quality of life for present and future generations at Three Springs.
 The program provides green construction standards for energy efficiency, water conservation and material use and programmatic aspects promoting ecological planning practices, sustainable stewardship opportunities, and community-based health, social, arts and cultural programs.

-A Traditional Neighborhood Development Snapshot
+Our Traditional Neighborhood Development Snapshot

 The 681-acre Three Springs Neighborhood complements the Mercy Regional Medical Center campus by providing a walkable environment and accessible open spaces.
 The traditional neighborhood design mixes commercial districts and residential neighborhoods, designed with short, walkable blocks in a village structure designed for pedestrians as well as cars.
 A diverse range of housing styles and sizes generally feature front porches and garages on alleys.
 A safe, efficient and connected circulation system promotes pedestrian, bicycle and public transit modes of transportation as a means to increase mobility and help reduce the dependency on the single-occupant motor vehicle as a primary mode choice.